nicholas-roether/gyloh-webuntis-api/README.md

 const plan = await GylohWebUntis.getTodaysPlan();

-plan.entries; // All the entries in this plan plan.affectedGroups; // fDor which groups of students this plan carries entries plan.messages; // Messages concerning all students for this dey
+plan.entries; // All the entries in this plan plan.affectedGroups; // for which groups of students this plan carries entries plan.messages; // Messages concerning all students for this day
 ```

 ### The Entry Object